biosmanager/d3-polygon-complexity/README.md

 ## API Reference

+All polygons are expected as arrays that contain two-element vertex arrays where the first element is the x coordinate and the second is the y coordinate.
+The first and last vertex must be the same (closed polygon).

 <a href="#polygonCompactness" name="polygonCompactness">#</a> d3.<b>polygonCompactness</b>(<i>polygon</i>) [<>](./src/compactness.js#L3 "Source Code")

 Calculate the compactness of a polygon.
 Value is `1` for a perfect circle.